xDaryamo/puccini/tosca/parser/TAGS.md

 Read phase.
 Reports a problem if the key is not in the ARD.
 (Works in combination with "read" tag.)

+The "key" value is optional.
+If not provided it will be read from the "read" tag.

 ### namespace:""

 Namespace phase.
 By using this tag you are specifying that this entity should be registered on the